AP source: NHL reintroducing enhanced COVID-19 restrictions

 AP Hockey Writer

-With the number of coronavirus cases and game postponements climbing, the NHL is reintroducing enhanced COVID-19 protocols that include daily testing and restrictions in a bid to limit a growing outbreak among players and staff.
+With the number of coronavirus cases and game postponements climbing, the NHL is reintroducing enhanced COVID-19 protocols that include restricting players to staying in their hotels while on the road in a bid to limit a growing outbreak among players and staff.

 The enhanced protocols will be put into effect immediately and last through at least Jan.
-7, a person with direct knowledge of discussions between the NHL and NHL Players’ Association told The Associated Press on Wednesday on the condition of anonymity because the talks were private.
+7, a person with direct knowledge of discussions between the NHL and NHL Players’ Association told The Associated Press on Wednesday.
+The person spoke on the condition of anonymity because the talks were private.

-The person said the NHL had little choice but to increase its protocols to ensure a full, 82-game season while still taking an extended Olympic break in February.

-“The virus is changing and we have to react accordingly,” the person said.

-The move came within hours of an ominous step: Ontario health officials unveiled rules that will reduce capacity at the home arenas of the Toronto Maple Leafs and the NBA’s Toronto Raptors plus the Ottawa Senators to 50% starting Saturday.

-The NHLPA scheduled a conference call with each of its 32 team representatives to go over the enhanced rules, with road-game restrictions — no leaving the hotel — not expected to be popular among players.

-Daily testing will also return for players and coaches as part of the decision, which was reached after two days of meetings amid worsening conditions across the league.
-Players and staff from three more teams were added to the league’s COVID-19 protocol list Wednesday.
+Daily testing will also return for players and coaches as part of the decision, which was reached after two days of meetings and worsening conditions across the league on Wednesday as players and staff from three more teams were added to the league’s COVID-19 protocol list.

 That included 17 members of the Calgary Flames, who also had a fourth game postponed (Saturday’s home matchup against Columbus).
 Coach Darryl Sutter and two assistants were on the list along with players including Rasmus Andersson, Johnny Gaudreau and others, raising the number of Calgary players in the protocol to 16.